 MeshTrim is the most versatile woven wire mesh frame choice in the world.
 No, the universe.

-What exactly is MeshTrim?
-Our home-brewed miracle product is a solid piece of metal in the form of a deep, narrow U channel that frames wire mesh, metal paneling, or any thin media.
+But what exactly is MeshTrim?
+Our home-brewed miracle product is a solid piece of metal in the form of a deep, narrow U channel that frames wire mesh, metal paneling, architectural screening products or any thin media.
 It’s the most basic shape in metal manufacturing, yet it does so much.

 Fulfill Your Wire Mesh Frame Design Needs

 Conventional brake forming of U channels has limitations for narrow profiles of deep length.
-If roll forming is your choice since profiles of this type can be done, normally you buy one set of tools for one size.
-Often folks are looking for deep channels, in different sizes, and in mid-sized quantities, for many different reasons.
-In comes MeshTrim to the rescue with its millions of combinations of metals, gauge, etc.
+With roll forming, these limitations are minimized.
+Typically, buyers are looking for deep channels, in different sizes, and in mid-sized quantities.
+MeshTrim has millions of combinations of metals, gauges, etc.

 What’s the benefit of having all of these sizes of MeshTrim?
 You tell us!
 The possibilities of use and benefits are endless, and gives you the opportunity to create the best decorative wire mesh possible.

-We encourage early, collaborative engineering to anticipate your edging needs, not to mention working together throughout the supply process to improve your overall wire mesh frame supply reliability and response time.
+Early, collaborative engineering is the key to anticipating your edging needs.
+By working together throughout the entire supply process, your overall wire mesh frame supply reliability and response time will improve.

 Streamlining Your Costs

 Those infinite possibilities you can create for long, narrow U channels with MeshTrim?
 They can come from a single toolset for zero extra cost.

-Sticking with a single supplier for all those deep U channel needs saves you cash, too.
-You won’t have to invest in many custom tools or make multiple stops with your wire mesh frame project.
+Sticking with a single supplier for all those deep U channel needs cuts back on your costs, and you won’t have to invest in many custom tools or make multiple stops with your wire mesh frame project.

 Streamlining Your Supply Chain

 The more obstacles in your product’s way as it heads toward its destination, the more complex and expensive your supply chain becomes.
 By choosing to work directly with the companies who need to frame their products with MeshTrim instead of third-party distributors, your supply chain will be faster and more reliable to maintain.

-Our standardized MeshTrim procedure significantly cuts the time it takes to place and fulfill your order.
-With all projects we aim to be as lean as possible to conserve your time.
+Our standardized MeshTrim procedure significantly reduces the time it takes to place and fulfill your order, especially following lean manufacturing techniques such as 5S.